albertocarlucci/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Transformed data from Tasks 3 and 4:

-* 'meanstdonly' gets new labels from 'desriptivelabels'
+* 'meanstdonly' gets new labels from 'descriptivelabels'

 Data frames from Tasks 3 and 4: